Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 10 September 2025 14.25.24 UTC
+- WIB: Rabu, 10 September 2025 15.34.49 UTC
-- WITA: Rabu, 10 September 2025 15.25.24 UTC
+- WITA: Rabu, 10 September 2025 16.34.49 UTC
-- WIT: Rabu, 10 September 2025 16.25.24 UTC
+- WIT: Rabu, 10 September 2025 17.34.49 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

-Kategori: funny
+Kategori: friendship